azizunnabi/-add-contact-form-mobile-version/README.md

 ## Getting Started
+This project can be run locally. following are the steps to run this project.
+1) First this should be to clone from github.
+2) Than if it is in extract form ok other wise extract it.
+3) Now open index page with the browswer with any server like amp or xammp etc

 **This is an example of how you may give instructions on setting up your project locally.**
 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**